the-photon-lab/SensePuck/README.md

 The power section is designed for efficiency, reliability, and safety in long-term battery-powered applications.

 *   **Power Source:** The board is designed to be powered by a standard 3.7V single-cell LiPo battery.
-A physical **slide switch (S1)** serves as the master On/Off control.
+A physical **slide switch (S1)** serves as the master On/Off control by controlling the `ENABLE` pin of the TPS62821DLCR buck converter.
 For development and charging, it uses a **USB-C connector (J1)**.
 The USB input is protected by a **resettable fuse (F1)** and **ESD protection diodes (U3, D1)** to guard against overcurrent and electrical discharge events.

-*   **Battery Charging:** The **MCP73831T (U4)** is a dedicated LiPo/Li-Ion charge management controller IC that provides safe and reliable single-cell charging.
+*   **Battery Charging:** The **MCP73831T (U4)** is a dedicated LiPo/Li-Ion charge management controller IC that provides reliable single-cell charging.
 The charge current is set to ~200mA via resistor **R14**, a conservative value suitable for a wide range of small LiPo batteries.
 A P-Channel MOSFET **(Q3)** provides reverse-polarity protection for the battery.
 The MCU can monitor the charging state (`Charging`/`Done`) via the `CHG_STAT` pin.

 *   **Voltage Regulation:** The main 3.3V power supply is based on the **TPS62821DLCR (U2)**, a high-efficiency synchronous buck (step-down) converter.
-It takes the variable battery voltage and generates a stable 3.3V supply for the ESP32 and all peripherals.
+It takes the battery voltage and generates a stable 3.3V supply for the ESP32 and all peripherals.
 It offers an **extremely low quiescent current of just 60nA**, which is the tiny amount of power it consumes just by being on.
 This power consumption helps in achieving multi-week or multi-month battery life when the ESP32 is in deep sleep.

 *   **Hardware Failsafe:** A common failure point in battery-powered devices is unstable operation when the battery voltage drops.
 As the battery voltage falls below 3.3V, a standard buck converter enters "dropout mode," where it can no longer regulate, and the output voltage sags along with the battery.
 This can cause the ESP32 to enter a "brownout" state, leading to unpredictable resets, corrupted data on the SD card, or a boot-loop that quickly kills the battery.

     To prevent this, SensePuck incorporates a **TLV803EC30DBZR (U1) voltage supervisor**.
     *   It **independently** monitors the battery voltage, completely separate from the MCU, and consumes only ~0.4µA.
-    *   If the voltage drops below its fixed threshold of ~2.93V, the supervisor **immediately and automatically disables the buck converter** by pulling its `EN` (Enable) pin low.
+    *   If the voltage drops below its fixed threshold of ~3V, the supervisor **immediately and automatically disables the buck converter** by pulling its `EN` (Enable) pin low.
     *   This forces a **clean, hard shutdown**, preventing the entire system from operating with an unstable power supply.
 It also serves as the main protection against over-discharging and permanently damaging the battery, even if the main firmware has crashed.

 This hardware-based approach is more reliable than a software-only voltage check, which cannot prevent brownouts caused by sudden current spikes (e.g., Wi-Fi activation) or protect the battery if the software hangs.